 - If you conducted this conversation appropriately, there will be no impact on other areas of your relationship.
 They are likely still willing to support you in any other initiatives where they have participated.
 If you’re not sure, ask!

 Consider who you can add as a supportive member or member(s) of your team:

 - Participate on Facebook group or other online support group/network

 - Topic-specific websites like SparkPeople or Strava

 - Create and take part in a Mastermind group or Meetup

 - Consider a 12-step program

-- Other clubs, Meetups, businesses, or programs oriented around your specific interest or endeavor.
+- Join Weight Watchers or other in-person support groups, clubs, teams, Meetups, businesses, or programs oriented around your specific interest or endeavor.

 Add them to your Google sheets template ecosystem chart.

 Write short answers to the following questions, and include them in your PowerBoard: